officiallysingh/spring-boot-spark-kubernetes/README.md

 - Within each stage, tasks are executed in parallel across the cluster.
 - The Directed Acyclic Graph (DAG) Scheduler optimizes task execution by constructing a dependency graph of RDD transformations.

-**Spark Distributed Architecture**
+**Apache Spark Distributed Architecture**
 ![Spark Architecture](img/Spark_Architecture.png)

 ## Introduction
 Spring Boot has become de-facto standard for Java application developement.
-It offers a robust framework for building scalable, enterprise-grade data processing applications.
+It offers a robust framework for building scalable, enterprise-grade applications.
-For beginners, it's tedious to build Spark Jobs on top using Spring boot and deployment on local and Kubernetes.
+It could be tedious to build Spark Jobs using Spring boot and deployment on local and Kubernetes.
-This framework aims to simplify the process by providing a unified solution for building, running and deploying Spark jobs with Spring Boot.
+This framework aims to simplify this process by providing a unified solution for building Spark jobs with Spring Boot, running locally and deployment on Minikube or Kubernetes.

-# Installation
+## Installation
-## Prerequisites
+### Prerequisites
 - Java 17
 - [Maven](https://maven.apache.org), Make sure environment variable `M2_REPO` is set to local maven repository
 - [Scala 2.12.18](https://sdkman.io/install/)